Co-editor with Cher Krause Knight, Public Art Dialogue, peer review journal published twice a year by Routledge, starting 2011.

 Re-Considering Color: Postmodern Classical II, Olympic Tower lobby, NYC, 21 April – 23 May 2008.

-(curated with MA students in museum studies at CCNY, catalogue)
+(curated with MA students in museum studies at CCNY, catalog)

 Re-Cast: Postmodern Classical, Olympic Tower lobby, NYC, 2002

-(curated with MA students in museum studies at CCNY, catalogue)
+(curated with MA students in museum studies at CCNY, catalog)

 George Rickey: Projects for Public Sculpture, Neuburger Museum, SUNY, Purchase, New York, October 1987 (curator and author).